 Departments must affix a “WSU How’s My Driving?” program sticker to the left rear of each University-owned vehicle.
 Stickers are available from Risk Management.

 4.6.a University Vehicles

 WSU maintains an internal self-insurance fund, the Vehicle Accident Loss Reserve Fund, for repair of University vehicles for which departments pay premiums.

 The department that owns the vehicle pays the annual premiums.
 Risk Management collects and deposits annual premiums submitted by departments into the fund.

 Money from the fund is used to pay for repairs to covered University vehicles damaged in accidents and the administrative costs of processing vehicle-related claims.
 Coverage includes department reimbursement for towing or recovery involving distances up to 100 miles for University vehicles damaged in accidents.
 The fund does not pay for vehicle damage resulting from maintenance or related repairs, gross negligence, abuse, or neglect.

-Contact Risk Management Services for the current self-insurance premiums.
-Risk Management Services periodically reviews and adjusts the premium as required.
+Contact Risk Management for the current self-insurance premiums.
+Risk Management periodically reviews and adjusts the premium as required.

-The states DES, Office of Risk Management Division (ORM) administers the Self-Insurance Liability Fund (SILP).
+The state DES, Office of Risk Management (ORM) administers the Self-Insurance Liability Fund (SILP).
 The SILP covers liability claims against state employees who are operating vehicles in good faith in performance of their official state duties.
 The state ORM: